Well-Posed KL-Regularized Control via Wasserstein and Kalman-Wasserstein KL Divergences: Optimal Control Problems with Divergence-Based Regularization

 \begin{remark}[Other regularizers] Many other divergences could be used to penalize the discrepancy between $p_t$ and $p_0$.
 However, even if some (like Jensen-Shannon divergence, squared Hellinger, or total variation, or maximum mean discrepancy) are bounded and thus not blow up for vanishing noise, or are explicitly modified to remain finite for measures with disjoint support \cite{GAG2021,SNRS2025}, they either admit closed forms between elliptic distributions that are not quadratic \cite{NO2024} or do not admit closed form expressions at all.
 For non-quadratic regularizers, the optimal policy $F$ is not available in closed form. \end{remark}

-\begin{remark} The divergence-based regularization can be interpreted as a principled approach to selecting the control penalty matrix $R$ in LQR design.
-Whereas in classical control $R$ is typically chosen heuristically, our framework derives $R_\circ$ from the geometry of the underlying divergence and the process noise covariance. \end{remark}
+\begin{remark} While the state-cost $Q$ remains problem-specific, our divergence-based regularization can be interpreted as a principled approach to selecting the control penalty matrix $R$ in LQR design.
+Whereas in classical control, $R$ is typically chosen heuristically, our framework determines an anisotropic control metric that depends on the noise covariance and the input matrix $B$, thereby fixing the relative penalty across the control directions. \end{remark}